 - History Of Service of Remembrance

 Just over 100 years ago on November 10, 1918 a small group of Manor and Highland Park residents, veterans, and serving personnel got together and held the first service of Remembrance at the Church of the Epiphany on the corner of Holborn Ave and Briscoe Street.
 It is important to note that this first service took place one day before the armistice that ended the Great War.
 Epiphany has always been a leader in recognizing the contributions of our armed services.
 For the first few years a large wooden cross took the place of the cenotaph which now stands on church property.
-The original cenotaph was dedicated in 1925.
-This too is very important as it was the first cenotaph in the city predating the main cenotaph downtown by 9 years.
-Every year since 1917 a service of Remembrance has been held here at the Church of the Epiphany.
+The original cenotaph was dedicated on May 31st, 1925. ceremony.
+It is important to note that the Manor Park cenotaph preceded the downtown memorial by 9 years.
+Every year since 1918 a service of Remembrance has been held here at the Church of the Epiphany.
 Recently the service has been moved to the last Saturday in October so as to not conflict with the main Remembrance Day service at the downtown cenotaph.